Accessory Dwelling Units

 3. Reach out to Community Development staff with any questions prior to application.
 You may explore the program prior to formal application without risk of penalty or code enforcement.
 Email com-dev@albanyca.org

-4. Fully complete and submit the ADU Amnesty Program Application(PDF, 111KB) along with all documentation gathered in step 2 above, as well as detailed ADU plans in pdf format to com-dev@albanyca.org.
+4. Fully complete and submit the ADU Amnesty Program Application(PDF, 111KB) along with all documentation gathered in step 2 above, as well as detailed ADU plans in pdf format and a copy of the Grant Deed of the subject property to com-dev@albanyca.org.

 5. Community Development staff will review the application materials and decide whether the submitted documentation supports a determination that the ADU qualifies for the amnesty program.
 Additional documentation or clarification may be necessary.